 Logan Elementary School is a public elementary school in El Paso.
-The principal of Logan Elementary School is Mr Joe Garren and can be contacted at email@example.com.
-614 students attend Logan Elementary School and identify as Hispanic; Multiracial; and White, non-Hispanic.
-17% of the Logan Elementary School students are "limited in English proficiency."
-76% of the 614 students here are classified as "economically disadvantaged", and 75% get reduced lunch prices.
-The student to teacher ratio at Logan Elementary School is 16:1.
+The principal of Logan Elementary School is JOE GARREN, who can be contacted at email@example.com.
+477 children attend Logan Elementary School and are mostly Hispanic; Multiracial; and White, non-Hispanic.
+20% of the Logan Elementary School students are "limited in English proficiency."
+76% of the 477 students here are classified as "economically disadvantaged", and 76% are paying reduced lunch prices.
+The ratio of students to teachers at Logan Elementary School is 16:1.
 Lee Elementary School is one of the nearest elementary schools.

 - P.E. classes